 Finally, jury trials present the most difficult challenges because they involve members of the public and require far more people in the courtroom for longer periods.
-While the Court has diligently prepared for the day when jury trials resume, it appears that there is only one jury trial that may go forward in July within the Southern District.
-That trial is set in the Southern Division, where the infection rate is lower than in other divisions.
-Accordingly, all other jury trials for July have been or are hereby continued due to the pandemic.
+While the Court has diligently prepared for the day when jury trials resume, at this point the numbers do not justify the potential exposure.
+Accordingly, all jury trials (civil and criminal) set for trial between now and September 13, 2020, are hereby continued.